-(Moderate non-compliance) Non-compliance with some of the plan rules, relevant regulations and national environmental standards.
+(Moderate non-compliance) Non-compliance with some of the plan rules, relevant regulations and national nvironmental standards.
 Some environmental consequence.

 (Significant non-compliance) Non-compliance with many of the relevant plan rules, regulations and national environmental standards.
 Significant environmental consequence.
+Due to rounding, percentages will not always add up to 100% exactly.